-\textbf{Datasets and Metrics.} Experiments are conducted on BlenderMVS (BMVS) \cite{yao2020blendedmvs} and DTU \cite{aanaes2016large} public benchmark dataset to comprehensively evaluate our method.
-We follow the settings of SURFELS \cite{Dai2024GaussianSurfels} to select 15 and 18 scenes respectively, and use $ \frac{7}{8} $ of the images for training and all the images for evaluation on the DTU dataset.
-Evaluation metrics include the Peak Signal-to-Noise Ratio (PSNR), structural similarity (SSIM), Chamfer distance (CD) of the surface, and the size of the model.
-These metrics are comprehensive and include appearance, geometry, and efficiency.
+Evaluation metrics include the Peak Signal-to-Noise Ratio (PSNR), structural similarity (SSIM), Perceptual Image Patch Similarity (LPIPS), Chamfer distance (CD), F1-score, and the model size (Size, MB).
+We only count the parameters involved during inference and rendering for each method for the model size metric.
+These metrics are comprehensive and include appearance and geometry.